-1. Get domestic deals.
+1. Get domestic deals

 For urban exploration, Washington, D.C., offers more than 100 free monuments, museums and attractions—from the Lincoln Memorial and the Library of Congress to the Smithsonian American Art Museum and free daily performances at The Kennedy Center.
 Free fall festivals include September’s WalkingTown DC, with more than 50 guided tours highlighting the arts, culture and history of the nation’s capital.
 Check out our six recommendations for other dazzling displays of Mother Nature.

-2. Find beach bargains.
+2. Find beach bargains

 Don’t dismiss Costa Rica, which many avoid in fall because of the rainy season that runs from May to October.
 Travelers can enjoy a typically drier climate by visiting the gorgeous beaches of Guanacaste on the Pacific Ocean and Tortuguero on the Caribbean coast, where giant sea turtles lay their eggs on the beach during this season.
 Fall travelers to Costa Rica will find lower prices on airfare, accommodations and car rentals.

-3. Travel Europe for less.
+3. Travel Europe for less

 A European tour is a must for every serious traveler, and fall is an excellent time to go.
 Imagine Oktoberfest in Munich or hiking on the Swiss Bernese Overland Trails.
-How about enjoying the crowd-free museums, cafes and boulevards of Madrid, Paris and Rome?
+How about enjoying the crowd-free museums, cafes and boulevards of Amsterdam, Paris and Rome?
 Start saving by flying into a less expensive airport such as Ireland’s Dublin Airport, which can cost as little as $500 round-trip.
 Travelers with flexible schedules can take advantage of online-only ticket sales by signing up for email alerts from airlines and travel websites such as AirfareWatchdog and Kayak.

 On the ground, rail passes offer a great bargain on train travel through multiple countries as well as reduced (and sometimes free) rates on ferries, cruises and hotels.
 Prices on lodging will be lower than in summer, and you’ll find bargains on everything from private homes on Airbnb to high-end hotels on lastminute.com.
 However, be sure to check COVID-19 entry and exit protocols for each country you plan to visit, as rules are different throughout the European Union and the United Kingdom.